 Laurance S. Rockefeller Preserve

-At the bottom of Grand Teton, we decided to visit the Laurance S. Rockefeller Preserve before turning around.
+Near the southern end of Grand Teton, we visited the Laurance S. Rockefeller Preserve before turning around.
 Here we saw a herd of elk grazing along a creek.

 Elk herd Laurance S. Rockefeller Preserve